The Bull Run

 uphill.
 Riding season is April through mid-November.

-Some photos April 13, 2011.
+with additional photos April 2011 and April 2018.
 Updated for new trail segments in November

 turns off Highway 313, at the top of Getaway at 6000 feet altitude.
 The